 Some conveyancing solicitors in Worcester carry out the conveyancing on a price per hour basis and other firms will work for a fixed fee.

-Our panel of property lawyers work on a fixed fee basis, with no unexpected 'add-ons'.
+Your property lawyer will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your detailed quote will explain what you will pay when your property transaction goes through.

 If, for any reason at all, your property transaction does not go ahead, you will be covered by our No Move, No Fee guarantee.